 Writing the wrong essay

 There’s another reason why planning is so important.
-It’s very easy to look at the IELTS Writing essay question, focus on one or two words, and then write an essay that doesn’t answer the question, which means you get no marks at all.
+It’s very easy to look at the IELTS Writing essay question, focus on one or two words, and then write an essay that doesn’t answer the question.
+If you do this, you’ll get no marks at all.
 Exams are stressful and most of us have fallen into this trap.
 (I know I have!)
-Read another post about this danger here.
-Planning makes you focus on every word of the question and helps keep you relevant and on topic.
+Take the time to practise this technique and this will be one fewer thing you need to worry about stepping into your IELTS Writing exam.